 Who owns the Images?

-A. Under Canadian copyright laws, as soon as the shutter clicks all photographs are owned by the photographer.
+Under Canadian copyright laws, as soon as the shutter clicks all photographs are owned by the photographer.
 When you commission a photographer to capture a project, you are paying for time, creativity and a set of licensing rights to use the images.
 Image licensing is when rights are purchased to use a photo and gain permission from the photographer to use it in a specific way.
 It is important to understand the terms of a photo license and be fully educated on what is being purchased.

 Can I send images to other parties?

-A. Third-party usage is not permitted unless licensed from the photographer.
+Third-party usage is not permitted unless licensed from the photographer.
 If you know prior to the shoot that you have interested third parties, you can take advantage of the cost sharing discount which is a win-win to get some great savings on the overall cost of the project.
 Otherwise, third parties must purchase their own license if they wish to use the photos from our shoot for marketing materials.

 How can I use the images in my marketing?

-A. I include a standard usage license with every shoot.
+I include a standard usage license with every shoot.
 This usage includes common uses for marketing your projects such as social media, website, industry competition entires, print collateral, proposals, Canadian print ads.
 This is a perpetual license that does not expire.
 Additional usage may require additional licensing and can be added anytime.

 Copyright simplified!